COSC3020/reverse-insertion-sort-swilso59-1/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+## Average-case complexity

+In the lectures we talked about the best case time comlexity being $\ Theat(n) $ and the worst case time complexity being $\ Theat(n^{2}) $ Think that the average case time complexity is &\ \Theta(n^{2}) $.
+My reasoning for this is because the average case must be between the worst and best case.
+In this senarios though we only get the best case when we are given a already sorted list.
+We would get the worst case from when the input is in reversed order.
+In the average case senario We would most likey be getting lists that are not fully sorted or fully reversed resulting in both some comparisons and swaps occuring.